Tensai75/nzbrefresh/README.md

 The article is re-uploaded completely unchanged (same message ID, same subject), with the exception of the date header, which is updated to the current date.
 Once the article has been uploaded to one provider, it should then propagate to all other providers.

-As a result, the upload should become available again at *all* providers and be able to be downloaded with the *identical* NZB file that was used for the refresh.
+As a result, the upload should become available again at *all* providers and be able to be downloaded with the *identical / original* NZB file that was used for the refresh.

-This is a very early alpha version, intended for initial testing only.
+__PLEASE NOTE: This is a very early alpha version, intended for initial testing only.__

+Bug reports are very welcome.
+Please open an issue for this.
+If possible, add a link to the NZB file that was used when the error occurred.

 ## Installation
 1. Download the executable file for your system from the release page.